jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

 The rest of the files are utility functions or third-party code.

-The code have the following dependencies:
+The code has the following dependencies:

 1. Assumes that the ASTRA Tomography Toolbox 1.8 is installed and on MATLAB path.
 Please see: http://www.astra-toolbox.com/